-- (a) On that investment or its issuer; or - (b) On a related investment, or its issuer;
+- (a) On that investment or its issuer; or - (b) On a related investment, or its issuer; until the investment research is published or made available to the investment firm licensee's clients.

 Investment Research

 Where an investment firm licensee issues investment research, its conflicts policy must specify the types of investment research issued by it.
 An investment firm licensee that prepares and publishes investment research must have adequate procedures and controls to ensure: